 Back and sides are dark brown with greenish reflections, the brown on sides interrupted by vertical pale zones, and with a narrow blackish bar at the base of the tail fin.
 Belly is buff-white.
 Fins are plain.

-Unlike killifishes, mudminnows have the base of the dorsal fin well forward of the base of the anal fin, and they have a bridge of skin (a frenum) connecting the upper lip to the snout.
+Similar species: Unlike killifishes, mudminnows have the base of the dorsal fin well forward of the base of the anal fin, and they have a bridge of skin (a frenum) connecting the upper lip to the snout.
 Unlike young bowfins, mudminnows don’t have a lengthy dorsal fin, and have scales on the head.